ppetrovtv/pine_script_docs/source/language/Expressions_declarations_and_statements.rst

 While you may expect that ``sum`` will contain ``sma(close, 1) + sma(close, 2)``, this is not so.
 It will contain ``sma(close, 1) + sma(close, 1)`` because once ``sma`` is initialized with
 length 1, this length is stored until the script is removed from chart.
 To avoid this you may use your own, stateless function implementation.
-There is the list of built-in functions which have the same behavior:
+This is the list of built-in functions which have the same behavior:

 - ``sma(source, length)``: ``length`` is stateful.